-During my year and some there, the company was thriving, the mix of people was interesting, there was a lot of excitement.
+During my year and some there, the company was thriving, the mix of people was interesting, and there was a lot of excitement.
 Yet, screen printing nagged at me.
 It didn’t matter how many prints I had made in the past, it didn’t matter how consistent I had become, the next one could be garbage and I wouldn’t know until the screen was lifted.
-The same is true with music or any other art, but for some reason this seemed different.
+The same is true with music or any other art, but for some reason, this seemed different.
 I think it was because this was my day job, and people were paying money to publicly wear what I made.
 My desire was to be perfect, but I had to balance that with time management.

 Even with hindsight, it seems odd to type, but I missed being in an office.
-I missed the ability to double check and cross check numbers.
+I missed the ability to double-check and cross-check numbers.

-Once again, returning to the coffee shop, and to the same regular customer with the machine shop.
+Once again, returning to the coffee shop, and the same regular customer with the machine shop.
 He was hiring for another position, this time he needed an office manager.
 I was rejected last time and wasn’t going to bother, but I applied anyway.

-At this company I handled the accounts payable, accounts receivable, payroll and payroll taxes, ordering material, driving the forklift, maintaining material certification records (which was crucial for government contracts and aerospace parts) and all communication with customers including invoicing.
+At this company I handled the accounts payable, accounts receivable, payroll and payroll taxes, ordering material, driving the forklift, maintaining material certification records (which was crucial for government contracts and aerospace parts), and all communication with customers including invoicing.
 It was a small business, but some customers were international with names you would recognize.

 I stayed busy for five years, but my favorite thing to do — was reconcile bank statements.
 It’s ridiculous how much I enjoyed it.
 I remember thinking this isn’t normal, I should pursue this.
 If only I had begun to take classes when it was suggested, I would be a CPA by now.